What to do if you need housing advice?

 - Unsure about your benefits

 We may provide emergency accommodation to you if you are homeless, but this is a limited service and only available to those in priority need.
 We therefore try to prevent people from becoming homeless in the first place.
 If this is not possible, we will try to find a solution and housing options to make sure that you have a safe place to stay.
+For more information on this please see our Housing Advice Centre leaflet (pdf 249kb)

 Information about appointments